3 min read. Silk does not have to involve killing - a cruelty-free way.

 2. What is Ethical Silk?
 How is Silk made?

 Silk fibers consist of 97% protein.
 The silkworm larva produces silk to form a protective cocoon around itself to have an undisturbed metamorphosis.
-Before that, the larva feeds on specific kind of foods - mulberry leaves - and hence produces mulberry silk.
-Once the cocoon is ready - the silk farmers would throw the cocoons into boiling water.
-They do so, to kill the silkworms before they eat their ways into freedom and by doing so would destroy the precious fibers.
+Before that, the larva feeds on a specific kind of food - mulberry leaves - and hence produces mulberry silk.
+Once the cocoon is ready - the silk farmers throw the cocoons into boiling water.
+They do so, to kill the silkworms before they eat their way to freedom and in doing so destroy the precious fibers.
 It's even common to eat boiled silkworms in rural areas.

-It is though necessary to soak cocoons in boiling water to soften the sericin, that is holding the silk fibers together.
-Each cocoon contains up to 1,5 km thread.
+It is though necessary to soak cocoons in boiling water to soften the sericin that holds silk fibers together.
+Each cocoon contains up to 1,5 km of thread.
 According to the required yarn size, the unwound threads of 3 to 20 cocoons are then spun together to form a single silk yarn.

 3. Is Silk Cruelty-free?
 What is Ahimsā Silk or Peace Silk?

 Ahimsā in the Buddhist or Hindu tradition means the principle of avoidance of violence.
 It means living in respect of all living beings.
 That's the principle Moonchild is based on and that is what Ahimsā or Peace Silk is based on.

 No silkworm is killed during the production of Peace Silk.
 Instead of boiling the silkworm alive, they are allowed to hatch.
-They are enabled to do so, because the farmers make little cuts at a certain position of the cocoon.
-This allows silkworms to hatch almost naturally and to maintain the precious filament at the same time.
+They can do so, because the farmers make little cuts at a certain position of the cocoon.
+This allows the silkworms to hatch almost naturally and to maintain the precious filament at the same time.
 Just think about it as a form of gentle midwifery.
-The cocoons are collected as residual product in the wild and boiled afterwards (without the pupa inside).
+The cocoons are collected as a residual product in the wild and boiled afterwards (without the pupa inside).

 Peace Silk won't use genetically modified larvae, or such that lost their ability to fly or eat through generations of generations of breeding - and would face another type of death in starvation.
 This is common practice as well.